AckerlyXu/heima/articles/backup/backup-azure-vms.md

-<properties
+---
-    pageTitle="Back up classic-deployed Azure virtual machines to a backup vault| Azure" description="Discover, register, and back up your virtual machines with these procedures for Azure virtual machine backup." services="backup"
+title: Back up classic-deployed Azure virtual machines to a backup vault| Azure
+description: Discover, register, and back up your virtual machines with these procedures for Azure virtual machine backup.
-    documentationcenter=""
-    author="markgalioto"
-    manager="carmonm"
-    editor=""
+services: backup
+documentationcenter: ''
+author: markgalioto
+manager: carmonm
+editor: ''
-    keywords="virtual machine backup; back up virtual machine; backup and disaster recovery; vm backup" />
+keywords: virtual machine backup; back up virtual machine; backup and disaster recovery; vm backup

-<tags
-    ms.assetid="c0ab5469-65fd-4af5-ae9b-f5d183f82ce8"
-    ms.service="backup"
-    ms.workload="storage-backup-recovery"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/15/2017"
-    wacn.date=""
-    ms.author="markgal;trinadhk;" />
+ms.assetid: c0ab5469-65fd-4af5-ae9b-f5d183f82ce8
+ms.service: backup
+ms.workload: storage-backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/15/2017
+wacn.date: ''
+ms.author: markgal;trinadhk;
+---

 # Back up Azure virtual machines

 This article provides the procedures for backing up a Classic-deployed Azure virtual machine (VM) to a Backup vault.
 There are a few tasks you need to take care of before you can back up an Azure virtual machine.
-If you haven't already done so, complete the [prerequisites](/documentation/articles/backup-azure-vms-prepare/) to prepare your environment for backing up your VMs.
+If you haven't already done so, complete the [prerequisites](./backup-azure-vms-prepare.md) to prepare your environment for backing up your VMs.

-For additional information, see the articles on [planning your VM backup infrastructure in Azure](/documentation/articles/backup-azure-vms-introduction/) and [Azure virtual machines](/documentation/services/virtual-machines/).
+For additional information, see the articles on [planning your VM backup infrastructure in Azure](./backup-azure-vms-introduction.md) and [Azure virtual machines](../virtual-machines/index.md).

-> [AZURE.NOTE]
+> [!NOTE]
-> Azure has two deployment models for creating and working with resources: [Resource Manager and Classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two deployment models for creating and working with resources: [Resource Manager and Classic](../azure-resource-manager/resource-manager-deployment-model.md).
 A Backup vault can only protect Classic-deployed VMs.
 You cannot protect Resource Manager-deployed VMs with a Backup vault.
 See Back up VMs to Recovery Services vault for details on working with Recovery Services vaults.
 >
 >